Hurtak/petrhurtak.com/articles/_drafts/random-numbers/article.md

 > [43484, 57947, 46691, 49849, 24272, 11827, 28203, 17423]
 The Web Cryptography API has good support in modern browsers, although it is vendor prefixed in some cases.

+- If you want numbers in certain range, you might do +min and %max, but that might leave uneven distribution.
+Add example code where we just ask for new number again.